Facebook Frequently Asked Questions | Students Rebuild | Students Rebuild

 Active Challenge

-For the 2024 Extraordinary Earth Project, we've collaborated with organizations with a proven track record of supporting refugees.
-Learn more about each partner on the Challenge Partner page.
+For the 2024 Extraordinary Earth Project, we've collaborated with organizations with a proven track record of supporting climate issues.
+Learn more about each partner on the Project Partner page.

 Still have a question?
 Email us!